MRtrix3/mrtrix3/docs/reference/commands/dwi2mask.rst

     dwi2mask algorithm [ options ] ...

 -  *algorithm*: Select the algorithm to be used to complete the script operation; additional details and options become available once an algorithm is nominated.
-Options are: 3dautomask, ants, b02template, consensus, fslbet, hdbet, legacy, mean, trace
+Options are: 3dautomask, ants, b02template, consensus, fslbet, hdbet, iterative, legacy, mean, trace

 Description
 -----------